Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

 .. php:function:: class IPConnection(string $host, int $port)

- Creates an IP connection to the Brick Daemon with the given *$host* and *$port*.
-With the IP connection itself it is possible to enumerate the available devices.
+ Creates an IP Connection to the Brick Daemon with the given *$host* and *$port*.
+With the IP Connection itself it is possible to enumerate the available devices.
 Other then that it is only used to add Bricks and Bricklets to the connection.

 .. php:function:: void IPConnection::addDevice(Device $device)

- Adds a device (Brick or Bricklet) to the IP connection.
-Every device has to be added to an IP connection before it can be used.
+ Adds a device (Brick or Bricklet) to the IP Connection.
+Every device has to be added to an IP Connection before it can be used.
 Examples for this can be found in the API documentation for every Brick and Bricklet.

 .. php:function:: void IPConnection::dispatchCallbacks(float $seconds)